 My desk is piled high with paper, books, things I was going to put away and somehow found their way in here.
 But the worst pile of all is the paper.
-Full sized notebook paper, typing paper, post-it notes, pieces of napkins, receipts, scraps of envelopes, and I don’t know what else.
-They’ve got notes on them – lists of things to do, ideas for stories, snippets of overheard conversations, goals, shopping lists, pieces of code that are useful.
+Full-sized notebook paper, typing paper, post-it notes, pieces of napkins, receipts, scraps of envelopes, and I don’t know what else.
+They’ve got notes: lists of things to do, ideas for stories, snippets of overheard conversations, goals, shopping lists, pieces of code that are useful.
 Sigh.

 I hoard paper in all of its forms.
 It piles up to the point of being near avalanche proportions as you can see (please, don’t judge).

 I hate to throw stuff out, especially if it has something written on it!
 I might need it someday.
 (Now, now.
 I asked you not to judge!)

 I’ve read ‘how to organize’ books ad nauseum.
 The only piece of advice that has stuck in my head is “handle each paper only once.”
 Only once?
 Come on now, I’m a writer.
 I write the first draft on the computer, but I edit on paper.
 Not only that, my manuscript pages go through multiple revisions, meaning multiple printouts.
 And since the manuscript is my first priority, all those bills and receipts and lists pile higher.
 And books?
 I’ve got books to read for pleasure, books to read for research, books to read for fun, and books to read because they sound interesting.
 In my house, books multiply exponentially!